IanMitc/JavaDemo/src/com/thevarungupta/Day6/readme.txt

 # Stream API
-Java provides a new additional package in java 8 called java.util.stream this package consist of classes, interfaces and enum to allos function stype operation the elements
+Java provides a new additional package in java 8 called java.util.stream this package consist of classes, interfaces and enum it allow function style operation on the elements

 Stream provides following features
 1. Stream does not store elements. it simply conveys elements from a source such as a data structure, an array, or an I/O channel through